AljoschaMeyer/vvvm/README.md

 When a function argument is described as having a certain type, but an argument of a different type supplied, the vm must abort execution.
 When an argument is referred to as a "positive int", but an int less than zero is supplied, the vm must abort execution.
 When an argument is referred to as a "nonzero int", but `0` it is supplied, the vm must abort execution.

+When a function argument is referred to as an "index", the vm must abort execution if it is not an int, strictly less than `0`, or greater or equal to the number of elements in the first collection argument of the function (array or map).
+Indices are effectively a numbering of the elements in a collection, starting at 0.

+When a function argument is referred to as a "position", the vm must abort execution if it is not an int, strictly less than `0`, or strictly greater than the number of elements in the first collection argument of the function (array or map).
+Positions effectively sit between the elements of a collection, with position 0 being in front of the first element, and the last position being behind the last element.

 ## Built-In Functions

 ### `value`